shakes76/PatternFlow/recognition/45840056-jingwei-perceiver-adni/README.md

 ![](figures/training.png)

 The first accuracy value is the validation set accuracy and the second is the testing set accuracy, both over 80%.
 The training time is quite quick at only 30 minutes for 24 epochs (trained on Nvidia GTX 1070).
-For training, validation and testing, I have split the data like so: 65% for training, 15% for validation and 20% for testing, this is because most of the data should go towards training with a small subset for validation and testing each.
+For training, validation and testing, I have split the data like so: 65% for training, 15% for validation and 20% for testing.
+This is because most of the data should go towards training with a small subset for validation and testing each.
 The testing set is always kept apart from the other two sets and never used for validation or training.
-This ensures that the validation set is never used for hyper-param tuning.
+This ensures that the test set is never used for hyper-param tuning.

 ### Batch losses for the above training